ghostpress/ma-solar/README.md

 ## Data

 - Existing PV installations in MA, provided by the [Massachusetts Clean Energy Center](https://www.masscec.com/public-records-requests), which includes all solar PV systems fully registered in the Production Tracking System (PTS), current as of May 2021.
-From these data, I extracted the PV systems that were listed as: residential; multi-family residential; mixed-use (commercial & residential); and that were not third-party owned in the study locations.
+From these data, I extracted the PV systems that were listed as: residential; multi-family residential; mixed-use (commercial & residential); and that were not third-party owned in the study locations: “PV in PTS Public Records Request.”
+Massachusetts Clean Energy Center, May 2021. https://www.masscec.com/public-records-requests.

 - Boundaries of MA by town and zipcode, provided by [MassGIS](https://www.mass.gov/info-details/massgis-data-zip-codes-5-digit-from-here-navteq).
-From these, I extracted the zipcodes included in the study locations.
+From these, I extracted the zipcodes included in the study locations: MassGIS (Bureau of Geographic Information), Commonwealth of Massachusetts EOTSS, accessed 12/09/2021.

 - Roofprints of MA buildings larger than 150 sq ft, provided by [MassGIS](https://www.mass.gov/info-details/massgis-data-building-structures-2-d): MassGIS (Bureau of Geographic Information), Commonwealth of Massachusetts EOTSS, accessed 12/09/2021.

 - Photovoltaic Electricity Potential data for the USA, provided by [SolarGIS](https://solargis.com/maps-and-gis-data/download/usa) (PVOUT, map 1): © 2020 The World Bank, Source: Global Solar Atlas 2.0, Solar resource data: Solargis.

+- ShopSolarKits.
+“300-Watt Solar Panels: Everything You Need to Know,” December 14, 2021. https://shopsolarkits.com/blogs/learning-center/300-watt-solar-panels.

+- climatemps.
+“Sunshine & Daylight Hours in Boston, Massachusetts, USA.”
+Accessed January 8, 2022. https://www.boston.climatemps.com/sunlight.php.

 - Household income data by MA block group (2015-2019), provided by [NHGIS](https://data2.nhgis.org/): Steven Manson, Jonathan Schroeder, David Van Riper, Tracy Kugler, and Steven Ruggles.
 IPUMS National Historical Geographic Information System: Version 16.0 [dataset].
 Minneapolis, MN: IPUMS.
 2021. http://doi.org/10.18128/D050.V16.0.